Kathryn Ann Clarke: Direction for Our Times

 However, Kathryn Clarke has long drawn a salary from the nonprofit organized in the U.S. According to IRS form 990 returns on file with the state of Illinois, Kathryn Clarke, listed as the president of the organization, claimed to have worked 60 hours per week and earned $115,714 in the fiscal year ending July 1, 2019.
 For the last 11 years combined, she has earned over $1.2 million, only about $100,000 annually, in salary according to publicly available nonprofit records.
-As the CEO of her organization, she earns significantly less than the median non-profit CEO salary in the US of $173,273 or the 90th percentile of $268,699.
+As CEO of her organization, she earns significantly less than the median non-profit CEO salary in the US of $173,273 or the 90th percentile of $268,699.
 Fr.
 Connolly, vice president and chaplain, is listed as making $27,401 in 2019.
 The form also stated that McCarthy is Clarke's niece.
 Since the fiscal year ending in mid-2005, the United States' DFOT has reported income over $14.6 million.
 In that time, the organization reports it has also spent over half a million dollars on travel or approximately $30,000 per year which many would not consider excessive given the size of organization and number of international events.
 The organization has publicly reported the following salary data:

 Endorsements

 Starting in September 2004, retired New Orleans Archbishop Philip Hannan promoted the "Anne" messages through his television organization FOCUS and supported them with a letter of endorsement which was published in each volume.
 FOCUS withdrew its support after the death of Archbishop Hannan in 2011.

 In August 2011, Catholic evangelists Sr. Briege McKenna and Fr.
-Kevin Scallon publicly withdrew their former support for Direction for Our Times.
+Kevin Scallon publicly withdrew support for Direction for Our Times.

 Official Church review

 DFOT stated that it publishes nothing without the permission of the local ordinary, who at the time was Bishop Leo O'Reilly of the Diocese of Kilmore in Ireland.
 It also stated that Bishop O'Reilly had submitted all of her writings to the Congregation for the Doctrine of the Faith in Rome.

-Bishop O'Reilly formed a theological commission to study the "Anne" writings in 2009 and the writings received the Nihil Obstat and Imprimatur on Nov 12, 2013.
-On November 29, 2018 Bishop Leo O'Reilly granted the organization ecclesiastical status in the Church and issued a decree recognizing The Apostolate of the Returning King as a private association of the faithful with juridical personality.
+Bishop O'Reilly formed a theological commission to study the "Anne" writings in 2009, and the writings received the Nihil Obstat and Imprimatur on Nov 12, 2013.
+On November 29, 2018, Bishop Leo O'Reilly granted the organization ecclesiastical status in the Church and issued a decree recognizing The Apostolate of the Returning King as a private association of the faithful with juridical personality.
 On Sept.
 20, 2020, Bishop Martin Hayes was ordained the new bishop of the Diocese of Kilmore.